 Click on the image above to read a profile of Jack that appeared on the front page of the Santa Clara University website (scu.edu) on July 2, 2022 previewing his opportunity to serve as a play-by-play voice for NBC’s coverage of the 2020 Tokyo Olympics.

-Jack Benjamin is a play-by-play broadcaster and calls a variety of sports for various networks including FS1, ESPN, NBC Sports, Westwood One Sports and more.
-Jack’s play-by-play highlights include calling College Basketball for FS1 (debut October 2022), College Football for ESPN platforms (debut October 2021), College Football on Westwood One (debut September 2021) and various sports for NBC (debut July 2019) including the Tokyo Olympics in 2021.
+Jack Benjamin is a play-by-play broadcaster, host and on-air talent.
+Jack calls a wide variety of sports for various networks including CBS Sports Network, ESPN, FS1, NBC Sports, Westwood One and more.
+Jack’s play-by-play highlights include calling College Basketball for CBS Sports Network and FS1 (including Big East games), College Football for ESPN platforms, College Football on Westwood One and various sports for NBC including the Tokyo Olympics in 2021.
 Jack also has five years of experience as a Division I radio play-by-play voice calling games for Nicholls State University, the University of Virginia (UVA), Florida International (FIU) and Davidson College.
-Jack also works as the lead TV play-by-play voice & for Southland Conference Championships & media days and works as the lead host for the Sun Belt Conference.
+Jack also works as a TV host for the Southland Conference and Sun Belt Conference and has filled in as a radio host on multiple outlets including ESPN New Orleans.

-A native of Armonk, New York, Jack graduated Magna Cum Laude from Santa Clara University in June 2018 and earned the Justin T. McCarthy Award for Excellence in Broadcast Journalism.
+In June 2021, 2022 and 2023, Jack was recognized by the Louisiana Sports Writers Association’s (LSWA) for excellence in radio and television in the category of “College Radio/Television Play-by-Play.”
+Jack graduated Magna Cum Laude from Santa Clara University in June 2018 and earned the Justin T. McCarthy Award for Excellence in Broadcast Journalism.
 In May 2018, Jack was named an All-American, and ranked as the third-best collegiate broadcaster in the nation by the Sportscasters Talent Agency of America (STAA).
-In June 2021/2022, Jack earned second place in the category of “College Play-by-Play” in the Louisiana Sports Writers Association’s (LSWA) annual contest for excellence in radio and television.

 Born and raised in Armonk, New York, Jack grew up an avid Yankees, Knicks and Giants fan.
 One of the first voices he listened to on the radio was longtime Yankees broadcaster, John Sterling.
 Mike Breen and Michael Kay, the TV voices of the Knicks and Yankees, respectively, were always playing in the background, as was Bob Papa, the radio voice of the Giants.